Best Practices and Troubleshooting Tips for Unito's Google Sheets Integration

 Why sheets with heavy formula usage might fail to connect to Unito

 If your Google Sheet makes heavy use of formulas across multiple tabs, Unito might not be able to sync in.
 This is due to a limitation from Google's API, which will cause sync requests to time out as the entire sheet is calculated.
 Unfortunately, there is no specific number of formulas at which your Google Sheet won't work with Unito.
-But if your Sheet runs noticeably slowly, that's a good sign that it won't connect to Unito properly.

 You can try referring to Google's support documentation to streamline your formula usage and give your Sheet a better chance of working with Unito.

-How to sync custom fields
+How to auto-map custom fields in Google Sheets

 In the data validation menu, make sure Criteria is set to List of items.
 Then, you can enter the different options for your custom field, separated by a comma.